tektechnologies/Instructor-Prep/201/class6.md

 # What we will work on today.
 - Translate a real-world problem domain into a code model.
 - Browser represents an HTML document as an object that can be manipulated with JavaScript.
-- We Use JavaScript to dynamically render array data as an unordered list in the DOM
+- We Use JavaScript to dynamically render array data into the site page from the DOM
 - Demonstrate an understanding of how object literals are structured in JavaScript
 - how to access and reassign values/functionality to their properties and methods
 - Demonstrate an understanding of how dot notation and bracket notation are used to access/reassign properties and methods in JavaScript objects.

 ## Code Review
   - Demonstrate how to solve the problems from the lab.
-  - This is also their first exposure to callbacks, so point out that the inner function will evaluate first, then be used as an argument to the outer function, as in the `sumAndMultiply` and `sumArray` functions.
+  - This is also their first exposure to callbacks, so
+  - point out that the inner function will evaluate first, then be used as an argument to the outer function, as in the `sumAndMultiply` and `sumArray` functions.

 ## Template Literals
 A smaller topic for today is the introduction of ES6 template literals.
-Show students how to refactor the concatenation from week 1 into template literals.
+Let us look at how to refactor the concatenation from week 1 lab 5a into template literals.

+# Open up the homework lab 5a.

 ### Problem 2
 1. What data type is our return statement?